Visorask/sarotate/README.md

 5. `nano sarotate` Edit the variables to match your settings.
 Save and close.

-6. `nano set.sarotate` Add in w/e values you need.
+6. `nano sarotate.set` Add in w/e values you need.

    For the script to work you must edit your mounts to have either `--rc-no-auth` or `--rc-user=<username>` and `--rc-pass=<password>`.
 You can add those into a live mount by doing: